What is the IADLEST National Training Certification?

 - $165 per training hour for distance learning

 This charge helps us pay to have your training program professionally reviewed and assessed for National Certification.
-Training receiving a passing score will receive the IADLEST Gold Seal.
+Training receiving a passing score will receive the IADLEST Seal of Excellence.

 How do I know my content is protected?